ryanguna/briefcase-ryanguna.com/README.md

 ## Briefcase

-Briefcase is a project that contains my portfolio
+Briefcase is my personal website that showcases my projects and contributions

 ## Tools